jfjutras07/Applied-International-Development-Practice/PROJECT_REFLECTIONS.md

-## This document is part of a continuous improvement approach in my End-to-End Analytics projects.
+## This document is part of a continuous improvement approach in my Real-World Decision Support Systems for International Development projects.

 For each project in this repository, I include:

   - The project name and its completion date
-  - A link to the corresponding notebook or repository
+  - A link to the corresponding tool, system, or repository
-  - One key weakness identified in the project that will be addressed in the next one to improve overall quality and analytical rigor.
+  - One key limitation identified in the project that will be addressed in the next one to improve overall quality, usability, and decision support effectiveness.

-The purpose is to document my learning progression transparently and ensure that every project directly contributes to developing stronger, more efficient, and more reliable analytical practices.
+The purpose is to document my learning progression transparently and ensure that every project directly contributes to developing stronger, more practical, and more reliable decision support systems for real-world international development contexts.

 ---